Talcum Powder Lawsuit

 In 1971, the U.S. Food and Drug Administration (FDA) launched an inquiry into the safety of talcum powder after receiving reports that the mineral talc could contain asbestos, a known carcinogen.
 When sharing its internal testing results with the FDA, Johnson & Johnson (J&J) claimed that its popular baby powder did NOT contain asbestos.

+Decades later, the real test results were finally shown to the public.
 They revealed that J&J was aware of asbestos in its baby powder, but instead decided to conceal the test results from customers for decades.
-Johnson & Johnson now faces nearly 60,000 lawsuits for failing to warn buyers about the cancer risk linked to its talcum powder products.
+Johnson & Johnson now faces over 70,000 lawsuits for failing to warn buyers about the cancer risk associated with its talcum powder products.

 How to qualify for the lawsuit